polyfy/polylith/readme.md

 - The src paths and the test paths are configured at different levels, `:paths` and `extra-paths`.
 - All paths begin with "../../".

-The reeson we didn't add "development/src" is because it contains code that should only be used from the development environment.
+The reason we didn't add "development/src" is because it contains code that should only be used from the development environment.

 All projects under the `projects` directory have their source paths defined in `:paths`